Kywalh/BitaxeLiveOptimizer/README.md

 ### 2. Backtesting
 Analyze historical logs offline to objectively compare configurations.

-### 3. Manual optimization
+### 3. Controlled live optimization
-No blind auto-tuning.
-You decide what matters: stability, temperature, error rate, noise, or hashrate.
+Apply **simple, explainable, and reversible decisions** in real time, based on observed trends rather than instantaneous noise.

 This tool does not magically optimize your miner.
-It provides facts so you can optimize intelligently.
+It applies **transparent rules** so you always understand *why* a decision is made.

 ---